torvic/django_chat_app/README.md

 # django_chat_app
-This es a basic application of chat with Django channels.
+This is a basic application of chat with Django channels.